Click here for information regarding Covid-19 and Online Consultations

 View Galleries

-Many varieties of liposuction are available, including ultrasonic-assisted liposuction, SmartLipo, laser liposuction vaser lipo, power-assisted liposuction, and conventional tumescent liposuction.
-The results depend very little on the method used and very much on the surgeon selected.
-Dr. Kenneth Hughes, a true liposuction master, prefers conventional tumescent liposuction with small cannulae to produce the finest result.
+Many varieties of liposuction are available, including ultrasonic-assisted liposuction, SmartLipo, laser liposuction, vaser lipo, power-assisted liposuction, and conventional tumescent liposuction.
+The result depends very little on the method used and very much on the surgeon selected.
+Dr. Kenneth Hughes, a true liposuction expert, prefers conventional tumescent liposuction with small cannulae to produce the finest result.

 The energy components of other methods can lead to unsightly skin changes and burns that cannot be corrected.
 Dr. Hughes sees at least 2 patients a week who have skin changes from these types of liposuction and there is literally nothing that can be done about the cobble-stoning or color variegation that occurs as a result of the burning of the tissues.
 The energy in the form of heat destroys the fat cells and surrounding tissue and can render the surrounding tissue incapable of being used for fat transfer procedures and can result in fat necrosis, flap loss, and full thickness burns.

 The final common pathway for any liposuction procedure is removal of fat with a cannula.
 The cannula is attached to suction tubing which is able to extract fat through suction generated by a suction vacuum.
-The cannula can have one or many holes in many orientations.
-Blunt cannulae are used to reduce the risk of inadvertent puncture of deeper structures.
+The movement of the cannula by the surgeon through the fatty layer is what determines the smoothness of the result.
+No machine or technology can substitute for the highly skilled hands of the expert surgeon.

-All of these older types of energy-based technology are delivered in unipolar fashion, in other words energy is dispersed from a single pole and the energy dissipates outward in all directions.
+All of these technologies deliver energy in unipolar fashion.
+In other words, energy emanates from a single pole and the energy dissipates outward in all directions.
 This type of delivery is inefficient and produces little to no retraction (no noticeable tightening of the skin).
-In addition, the risk for burns is much greater due to the uncontrolled emanation and dispersion of energy into surrounding tissues.
+In addition, the risk for burns is much greater due to the uncontrolled dispersion of energy into surrounding tissues.

-The only technology that utilizes a bipolar technology, which significantly reduces full thickness burns, flap loss, and has improved efficacy, is that of Bodytite and Facetite by a company called Inmode.
-This is the only skin-tightening technology Dr. Kenneth Hughes utilizes and frequently has to employ Bodytite or Facetite in the thousands of liposuction revisions he has performed.
+Bodytite and Facetite utilize a bipolar technology, which significantly reduces the risk for full thickness burns and flap loss and results in improved contraction.
+This is the only skin-tightening technology Dr. Kenneth Hughes utilizes.
+Dr. Hughes has found this extremely useful in primary liposuction cases and in the thousands of liposuction revisions he has performed.

 Liposuction Reviews and Testimonials for Dr. Kenneth Hughes